 When planning a high end apartment renovation in NYC, you will need to hire a New York Residential Architect familiar with high end design.
 You want to discuss early on with your team how much you want to be involved with a project.
 If you are a couple, it is good to know who is involved in what and how often you want to meet and review.
 I have had clients that are very hands on and want to be involved in every decision.
-In fact, those are usually the types of clients I get.
-As far as I am concerned, the client is a part of the design team unless they don’t really care to be involved, but I have never had a client like that yet.
+Those are usually the types of clients I get.
+As far as I am concerned, the client is a part of the design team, unless they do not want to be.

 Designing your home is a really personal experience.
 You should feel comfortable with the people you work with on this.
 When I have clients who want to be very involved on gut renovations we usually set a weekly time to meet and review.
 These weekly meetings can also be good for showroom visits or reviewing details at the apartment.

 Working sessions are also very helpful with hands-on clients.
-Clients sometimes come to my office where we’ll go over progress projected on a big screen, or do a screen share meeting, and we can also bring a laptop to their home for working sessions.
-In these sessions, we can put the drawings and 3D model on the screen and go over the design tweaking as necessary in real time.
-Some of my clients love this but others do not have the patience for it.
+Clients sometimes come to my office where we’ll go over progress projected on a big screen, or do a screen share meeting.
+We can also bring a laptop to their home for working sessions.
+In these sessions, we can put the drawings and 3D model on the screen and go over the design while tweaking as necessary in real time.
+Some of my clients love this, but others do not have the patience for it.
 You might want to think about what your preferences are and discuss it with the architect.
 I always ask my clients early on about how involved they want to be.

 Hiring a High End Residential Contractor in NYC

-I want to keep this simple so lets just be clear about one thing.
-You do not want to spend a fortune on purchasing your apartment then spend a lot of money on materials and products, just to have it installed by a cheap contractor who is in over their head.
+I want to keep this simple, so lets just be clear about one thing.
+You do not want to spend a fortune on purchasing your apartment and on materials and products, just to have it installed by a cheap contractor who is in over their head.

 The architect and contractor need to work well together.
-I personally have been in luck on this so far.
-There certainly are some contractors I prefer to work with.
+I personally have been in luck on this so far, but there certainly are some contractors I prefer to work with.
 It is good to get advice on the contractor from the architect.
-As I tell my clients, I am happy to recommend a contractor but the final decision is up to the client.
+As I tell my clients, I am happy to recommend a contractor, but the final decision is up to the client.

 It is never too early to bring a contractor on board.